 Let’s celebrate being everythingists

 A large part of my work as a career coach is helping people get unstuck.
 Some don’t know what to do next, some are avoiding deciding that and some have too many options to choose from.
+One theme that emerges for women time and again is that they feel less than because they aren't a specialist or expert.

 Some years back, I had an ‘Aha!’ moment when I read the book, What Do I Do When I Want to Do Everything? by Barbara Sher.
 It’s a book for ”Everyone who feels they want to do too many things and can’t choose just one.
 It helps people understand that they do not have to focus on one thing – that they can love many different things and do them all.”
-Finally!
-I wasn’t flighty or unfocused, I was what Sher terms a ‘scanner’, someone who has many interests and wants to do different things.

 Being an expert

-Females multitask, it’s a well-known phenomenon, but it doesn’t mean we aren’t focused and expert in multiple things.
-What we do is multi-focus and some of the most successful women I know have fingers in different pies.
-So where does the myth of the expert or specialist being superior to the capable generalist and multitasker come from?
+Females multitask.
+It’s a well-known phenomenon, but it doesn’t mean we aren’t focused.
+And it certainly doesn't mean we can't be experts in multiple things.
+What we do is multi-focus and some of the most successful women I know successfully operate across highly compex and diverse contexts.

 There is bias in history and in society that has contributed to the view of expertise being associated more with men and for me, it is important to understand and challenge these stereotypes to make sure that honed expertise and multi-expertise are recognised and valued equally regardless of gender.